Githubense/cartesian_irrigator/README.md

 Figure.
 AZ Series Motor

-The following code was contructed to define the robot constraintwss and limits, as well as the type of joint utilized:
+The following code was contructed to define the robot constraints and limits, as well as the type of joint utilized:

 ```xml
 <?xml version="1.0" ?>